Before Overt

 During Overt

-I loved that my therapist was able to easily pick up on the things she needed clarification on.
+During my first visit, I loved that my therapist was able to easily pick up on the things she needed clarification on.
 She took the time to draw out my family lineage, so she could better understand the dynamics and where people fit in that I referenced.
 She could easily see that the things I have been struggling with the most stem from childhood trauma.
 We addressed the biggest trauma that has been affecting me lately

+Just within the first few sessions of my program I have left feeling more compassion towards myself and choices I have made and feel hope and more purpose in my life.
 My thoughts have been reasonably focused on the present and future.
 I have had very empowering thoughts, which I also love.
 I find so much joy in working with this therapist.
 She is helping me find the thoughts that best serve me.

 Feel slightly optimistic that a shift will be able to be created within myself that will create lasting change.
 I firmly believe that therapy is helping me, though, so I am working on changing what I tell myself.

-I feel a lot of peace in regards to therapy and what I have been processing.
+Throughout this process I feel a lot of peace in regards to therapy and what I have been processing.
 I feel very empowered to be able to move beyond situations and feelings that have hindered me in the past.
 I have been able to think more positively.

 I feel increased commitment to processing my emotions.
 I feel open to and accepting of life.
 I liked being able to neutralize some of my childhood trauma.
 I have been working hard at recommitting to loving myself enough to feel all of my emotions and choose healthy foods again.

-My therapist helped me address hormonal & energetic imbalances that have been hindering me for a long time.
+My therapist has helped me address hormonal & energetic imbalances that have been hindering me for a long time.
 She did this quickly and effectively, which allowed time for us to still address trauma that caused a PTSD response recently.

 In this past session, I greatly appreciated neutralizing some of the trauma that was impacting me substantially.
 I have been pretty optimistic, accepting, and been able to be present & work though emotions.
 I want to keep working on addressing the difficulties in my life.

-In my most recent session I felt very heard, understood, loved & accepted.
+I wanted to highlight that in my most recent session I felt very heard, understood, loved & accepted.
 I felt like my therapist was very inspired and was able to help me in the exact ways I needed it.
 We addressed an extreme anxiety attack I suffered last week while driving home.
 My therapist was able to help me pinpoint what exact fleeting thoughts triggered it, where they came from (what fears and trauma), and helped me with neutralizing the trauma & changing the dialog I have in my mind.
 She was also able to suggest what will help me in the long run in shifting my thinking/perspective.
 All of it was exactly what I needed and profoundly helpful.

-I have been progressing a lot with improving my internal dialogue.
+As I near the end of my program, I feel as though I have been progressing a lot with improving my internal dialogue.
 I have been feeling more peace, health, and sense of direction because of it all.